Skip to main content

 ⚠️

 Dress code: Meteora monasteries require covered knees and shoulders.
-Women may need to wear a wrap skirt (usually provided at entrance).
+Women may need to wear a wrap skirt — they usually have some at the entrance, but bringing your own is easier.

 11. Olympia